Beverly Hills Cop: Axel F: Development

-Although Murphy committed to the project, it was unconfirmed whether the series' other principal actors, Judge Reinhold, John Ashton, Ronny Cox, and Bronson Pinchot, would return.
-Ratner stated in late 2009 that he was trying to convince Reinhold and Ashton to reprise their roles.
-Harold Faltermeyer's "Axel F" would definitely be returning for the proposed fourth installment, with Ratner quoted as saying, "It'll be back but it'll be a whole new interpretation."
-On November 15, 2010, Ratner stated in an interview with MTV that there was still a possibility that they would make a fourth film, but that it wouldn't be "anytime soon."
+Although Murphy committed to the project, it was unconfirmed if the series' other principal actors, Judge Reinhold, John Ashton, Ronny Cox, and Bronson Pinchot, would return.
+In late 2009, Ratner said that he was trying to convince Reinhold and Ashton to reprise their roles.
+Harold Faltermeyer's "Axel F" definitely was returning for the proposed fourth installment with Ratner quoted, "It'll be back but it'll be a whole new interpretation."
+On November 15, 2010, Ratner said in an interview with MTV that there was still a possibility that they would make a fourth film, but that it wouldn't be "anytime soon."

-In October 2011, Murphy discussed a possible fourth film, stating, "They're not doing it.
+In October 2011, Murphy discussed a possible fourth film, saying, "They're not doing it.
 What I'm trying to do now is produce a TV show starring Axel Foley's son, and Axel is the chief of police now in Detroit.
 I'd do the pilot, show up here and there.
 None of the movie scripts were right; it was trying to force the premise.
 If you have to force something, you shouldn't be doing it.
 It was always a rehash of the old thing.
 It was always wrong."
 In late summer 2013, after CBS decided to pass on the TV series, Paramount decided to move forward with the fourth film.
-On September 13, 2013, Jerry Bruckheimer stated he was again in talks to produce.
+On September 13, 2013, Jerry Bruckheimer said he was again in talks to produce.
 On December 6, 2013, it was again announced that Murphy would reprise the role of Axel Foley, and Ratner would direct.
 Murphy was paid $15 million for his involvement.
 On May 2, 2014, Deadline announced that Josh Appelbaum and Andre Nemec would be writing the screenplay.